rltoSD/opentelemetry-go-contrib/exporters/metric/cortex/pipeline/README.md

 ### Step 3 - Run Pipeline Test
 The last step is to run the pipeline test in `pipeline.go`.
-Modify `main.go` to select which tests to run and then run the tests with either:
+Modify `main.go` to select which tests to run and then run the tests with:

-`go run pipeline.go` OR `go test`
+`go build` followed by `./pipeline`